sunilpandey246/pbi-sales-dashboard/README.md

-# Sunil-Data-Analytics-Projects
+# Power BI Sales Performance Analysis Dashboard
-This repository contains hands-on projects built using Excel, SQL, Power BI, and Tableau.
-It includes data exploration, advanced queries, interactive dashboards, and visualization solutions that demonstrate problem-solving and analytical capabilities for business decision-making.
+This repository contains a Sales Data Analysis project built using Power BI.
+It includes data cleaning, data modeling, DAX calculations, and the creation of interactive dashboards.
+The project demonstrates sales performance analysis, revenue insights, return analysis, and KPI tracking to support data-driven business decision-making.